Embeddings, immersions and the Bartnik quasi-local mass conjectures: Introduction

 \section{Introduction}

-A fundamental problem in general relativity is the formulation of a ``suitable'' definition of quasi-local mass (cf. Problem 1 of \cite{Penrose}).
-To motivate this concept, consider for instance a time-symmetric, asymptotically flat (AF) initial data set $(M,g)$ for the Einstein equations, i.e.~a Riemannian 3-manifold viewed as a totally geodesic spacelike hypersurface in a Lorentzian (3+1)-dimensional spacetime.
+A fundamental problem in general relativity is the formulation of a ``suitable'' definition of quasi-local mass (cf. \cite[Problem 1]{Penrose}).
+To motivate this concept, consider for instance a time-symmetric, asymptotically flat (AF) initial data set $(M,g)$ without boundary for the Einstein equations, i.e.~a Riemannian 3-manifold viewed as a totally geodesic spacelike hypersurface in a Lorentzian (3+1)-dimensional spacetime.
 Assuming the spacetime obeys the dominant energy condition, the submanifold $(M,g)$ has non-negative scalar curvature.
 The quasi-local mass of a compact region $\Omega \subset (M,g)$ should be a real number that represents the mass contained within $\Omega$.

-Many definitions of quasi-local mass have been put forth in the last several decades, though we make no attempt here to give a comprehensive history, cf.~\cite{Sz} for an excellent review.
+Many definitions of quasi-local mass have been put forth in the last several decades, though we make no attempt here to give a comprehensive history, see \cite{Sz} for an excellent review.
 Some of the ``classical'' examples include the Hawking mass \cite{H}, the Brown--York mass \cite{BY}, and the Bartnik mass \cite{Ba1}.
 More recently, Wang--Yau proposed a very interesting definition that generalizes the approach of Brown--York \cite{WY}.

 In this paper we are interested in the Bartnik mass, whose setup we now recall.
 Let $\O$ be a smooth 3-manifold, with boundary, diffeomorphic to the closed 3-ball $\bar B$ in $\bR^3$, and let $g_{\O}$ be a Riemannian metric on $\O$ with non-negative scalar curvature.
 The Bartnik mass was originally defined as \be m_{B}(\O, g_{\O}) = \inf_{g} \{m_{ADM}(g)\}, \ee where the infimum is taken over the set of smooth AF metrics $g$ on $\bR^3$ such that $(\Omega, g_{\O})$ embeds isometrically into $(\bR^3, g)$, and $(\bR^3, g)$ has non-negative scalar curvature and contains no horizons \cite{Ba1}.
+(Note that a smooth AF 3-manifold of non-negative scalar curvature with no horizons is diffeomorphic to $\bR^3$ \cite{MSY}.)
 Bartnik defined a horizon to be a stable minimal 2-sphere, but a number of variants have since been considered in the literature.
 Among these, we will take a horizon to be an immersed compact minimal surface that surrounds $\Omega$; this choice is discussed further in Section 2.